-Read all the adjustment instructions before beginning the adjustment, and then follow the step-by-step instructions during the adjustment.
+Read all the assembly instructions before beginning, and then follow the step-bystep instructions during the assembly.

 Insert the bolt joints in the rail end plates.
 Note that the flange nuts should be fitted "backwards" on the bolt.

 Fit the end plate to the end of one of the rail frame sides, then repeat this at the end of the other rail frame side.